falcuun/xkcdcomicviewer/README.md

    - Navigate Comics by swiping
    - Search by Text
    - Fetch other info from the XKCD website such as: What if?
 Blag, How to... etc.
-   - Ability to share comics even with your worst enemy (Hey, we all deserve to have fun)
    - A pretty printed Explanation that gets rid of the links and whatnot used by Wikipedia to format their texts
    - Zoom-in